occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 These are required for Occurrent to operate.
 A long-term goal of Occurrent is to come up with a standardized set of cloud event extensions that are agreed upon and used by several different vendors.

-In the mean time, it's quite possible that Occurrent will provide a wider set of optional extensions in the future (such as correlation id and/or sequence number).
+In the meantime, it's quite possible that Occurrent will provide a wider set of optional extensions in the future (such as correlation id and/or sequence number).
 But for now, it's up to you as a user to add these if you need them (see [CloudEvent Metadata](#cloudevent-metadata)), you would typically do this by creating or extending/wrapping an already existing [application service](#application-service).

 ### CloudEvent Metadata